kwantam/kwantam.github.com/lhs/BBKNotes1.md

     Attached SCSI disk
     usb0: no IPv6 routers present

-Now you should be able to mount the eMMC device on the host machine:
+Now, on the host machine, you should be able to:

     mount /dev/sdb /mnt/ext

-You can also configure the virtual USB ethernet device:
+    ls /mnt/ext

+and

     ifconfig usb0 172.17.0.2 netmask 255.255.0.0

-Finally, you should be able to get a serial console:
+    ssh root@172.17.0.1

+and

     screen /dev/ttyACM0 115200